Lexi Rindone, Chair (January 1, 2022 - December 31, 2024)

-Navein Arumugasaamy - Chair
+Navein Arumugasaamy, Past Chair

 I’m currently a PhD candidate at the University of Maryland, College Park, in Dr. John Fisher’s Tissue Engineering and Biomaterials Laboratory.
 My research involves developing a tissue model of the placental maternal-fetal interface to investigate how substances present during pregnancy influence this barrier, and to what extent these substances cross the barrier and affect fetal cells.
 I’ve utilized this model to assess transport of Zika Virus from mother to fetus and plan to assess how antidepressants taken during pregnancy influence the barrier, as well as fetal cardiovascular cells.
 I received my bachelor’s degree in chemical engineering from Case Western Reserve University in 2014.

-Emi Kiyotake - Treasurer
+Emi Kiyotake, Treasurer

 Emi is a Postdoctoral Researcher at the University of Oklahoma under Prof. Michael Detamore.
 She completed her Ph.D. in Biomedical Engineering at the University of Oklahoma in 2020 with her thesis entitled, “Development of a Conductive Hydrogel for Translational Spinal Cord Regeneration”.
-In addition to her interest in conductive, photocrosslinking hydrogels with gold nanorods for spinal cord injury, her current research focuses on the the development of cartilage extracellular matrix-based, photocrosslinking hydrogels for cartilage regeneration.
+In addition to her interest in conductive, photocrosslinking hydrogels with gold nanorods for spinal cord injury, her current research focuses on the development of cartilage extracellular matrix-based, photocrosslinking hydrogels for cartilage regeneration.

-Jacqueline Larouche - 2020 Programming Chair
+Jacqueline Larouche, 2022 Programming Chair

 Jacqueline is a Biomedical Engineering PhD candidate in Carlos Aguilar’s lab at the University of Michigan, Ann Arbor.
 Her research focuses on elucidating intercellular communication networks that confer muscle satellite cell impairments and developing in vivo reprogramming-based therapeutic strategies for age-associated muscle wasting and volumetric muscle loss.